 There is no address for Allen Park.
-You simply must find it the old fashioned way.
-This is how I find most parks, and so I had no problem finding the picnic area.
+You simply find it the old fashioned way.
+This is how I arrive at most parks, and so I had no problem finding the picnic area.

 Allen Park is along the east side of Cranes Mill Road, in Canyon Lake Texas.
 Cranes Mill Road connects HWY 46, to FM 2673, near the lake.
 There are two potential routes from the south, and one to the north.
 View Allen Park Picnic Area on the map to choose the best route.
 Keep an eye out for the blue “picnic area” sign as you approach the location.

 Things to Do at Allen Park

 This park is listed as a picnic area on the map and that is about all you will find here.
 It was a bit of a mystery online and I was curious to explore the area, so I grabbed my dog and we hit the road.
 Allen Park is easy to find, but appears much larger on the map.
 It’s hardly a few acres in person and surrounded by a fence.
 There are two picnic tables and a double-sided bench.
 That’s it.

 The scenic views at Allen Park Picnic Area are decent, but not the best in Hill Country.
 You can clearly see a southern portion of Canyon Lake, as well as some of the hills peaking in the distance.
 This is a good area to read a book, think quietly, or catch a glimpse of the sunset.
 However, Cranes Mill Road may receive a steady flow of traffic, so the area does not feel completely secluded.